multiOTP/multiotp/README.md

 - webservice_install.cmd   : Windows script to install and start the multiOTP web service
 - webservice_uninstall.cmd : Windows script to stop and uninstall the multiOTP web service
 - test-tokens.csv          : provisioning file of test tokens
++ legacy subfolder         : contains a windows command line version with all needed files (not embedded in a mini VM)
 + oath subfolder           : contains provisioning files for oath test tokens
 + qrcode subfolder         : all necessary files to be able to generate QRcode
 + radius subfolder         : all necessary files to be able to install a Windows radius server already